ild714/100DaysOfSwiftUI/README.md

 Loading a specific kind of Codable data
 Using generics to load any kind of Codable data Formatting our mission view

+## Day41

+Showing mission details with ScrollView and GeometryReader Merging Codable structs using first(where:)
+Fixing problems with buttonStyle() and layoutPriority()